GladysAssistant/v4-website/docs/installation/1_raspberry-pi.md

 ## Download Gladys Raspbian image

-We provide a pre-built Raspbian image with Gladys already configured: <a href="https://gladysassistant.com/download/latest">Download Gladys Assistant Raspberry Pi OS latest rev5</a>.
+We provide a pre-built Raspbian image with Gladys already configured: <a href="https://gladysassistant.com/download/latest" rel="nofollow">Download Gladys Assistant Raspberry Pi OS latest rev5</a>.

 And unzip the downloaded zip file to get a `.img` file.